istrategylabs/franklin-api/README.md

 1. Install [docker toolbox](https://www.docker.com/toolbox)
 1. Initialize your docker machine system if you have not already: `docker-machine start default`
+1. Create a .env file at the root of the project.
+(See below for .env contents)
 1. Run our startup script: `. ./scripts/setup.sh`
 1. In a new shell run `docker-machine ip default` to find out the IP address of your container
 1. Visit site at `<my-ip>:5000`